Add

-Arguments: [category] [badgeName] [filePath]
+**Arguments:** `[category] [badgeName] [filePath]`

 This command allows you to add a badge to a file.

-For example, if you want to add the Discord badge to your README.md
+For example, if you want to add the Discord badge to your `README.md` file, run this command in the same directory as that file:

 mdb add social discord README.md